 To date, two well-known tools have proved to be the best: Angular and React.
 As for the former, a fourth version was recently released, characterized by a number of fundamental innovations that further simplify the process of writing code.

-Read also: Swift vs Objective-C: What to Choose in 2017
+Read also: Swift vs Objective-C: What to Choose

 Both Angular and React allow for the quick creation of high-performance, customized and multi-functional user interfaces for commercial software.
 In this article, we will discuss in more detail the differences between AngularJS 4 vs ReactJS.